ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 4 - Forgejo server.md

       For enabling the Prometheus metrics feature included in the Forgejo server.

     - `FORGEJO__database__HOST`\
       The host address and port of the database server this Forgejo server has to connect to.
-The value in this case [corresponds to the hostname and `server` port of the PostgreSQL `Service` created in the previous part](G034%20-%20Deploying%20services%2003%20~%20Forgejo%20-%20Part%203%20-%20PostgreSQL%20database%20server.md#postgresql-service).
+Its value here [is the combination of the absolute FQDN with the `server` port number of the PostgreSQL `Service` created in the previous part](G034%20-%20Deploying%20services%2003%20~%20Forgejo%20-%20Part%203%20-%20PostgreSQL%20database%20server.md#postgresql-service).

     - `FORGEJO__database__DB_TYPE`\
       Indicates the type of database Forgejo must use.